Education at Stourfield is free but there are some ‘extras’ for which we, unfortunately, have to ask for payment:

 We have a tradition at Stourfield of providing our Year 6 and Year 4 children with the opportunity of working away from school while staying in a residential centre.
 We make every effort to ensure that no child is excluded from a residential visit by the inability to pay but the larger sums of money involved means that we are not always able to find the funds to support the full cost for such children.

-The school offers children the opportunity to learn to play a musical instrument in a group under the tuition of a visiting teacher from Bournemouth Academy of Music (BAM).
+The school offers children the opportunity to learn to play a musical instrument in a group under the tuition of a visiting teacher from Absolute Music.
 These lessons are provided under the terms of the school’s Instrumental Lessons Policy.
 There is a termly charge payable in advance which is reviewed annually and stands at £57.50.